 Launched in 2001 with the MS in Regulatory Science, distance learning was added in 2004 as an option for professional graduate students, allowing access to live or recorded lectures from anywhere in the world.
 Onsite courses, held in Southern California typically on weekends, are also held in a hybrid format with distance-learning options.
 The Regulatory Science classroom offers students an interactive, challenging environment led by academic faculty, reputable industry speakers and world-class regulatory professionals.

 The School added a new doctorate in regulatory science—the first degree program of its kind in the world—in 2008, and has since added five graduate certificates.
-Additionally, the School offers the MS in Management of Drug Development, a program launched in 2012.
+Additionally, the School offers MS degrees in Management of Drug Development and Medical Product Quality.